White Collar Crimes

 White collar crimes are often associated with business and financial crimes, but they can also be committed by individuals in government, education, and medicine.
 However, these offenses can be committed by just about anyone.

-If you or your business is facing charges for a white collar crime, you must contact an experienced and aggressive white collar crimes lawyer at Eichelberger Law Firm, PLLC immediately.
 Although white collar crimes are nonviolent in nature, but they often carry very serious consequences, including prison time, massive fines, and other punitive sanctions.
 Additionally, you may be subject to a civil lawsuit if you are found liable for your actions, which may include paying restitution to the victim.

 To discuss your case with a white collar crime lawyer in Jackson, contact our firm today at (601) 509-2050.